 For adults, the model incorporates measures of the persistence of poor childhood health outcomes into adulthood, with adult health outcomes lower for those adults who experience poverty as a child.
-Research has found that adults aged between 26 and 32 have health scores 10 points lower (measured on a scale of 0 to 100) if they experienced frequent poverty in childhood, compared to those who never experienced poverty as a child.240 Research has also found that poor health in childhood is likely to persist into adulthood, although the effect of childhood health on adult health generally diminishes with age in Australia.241 diminishes over time (over each of the child poverty persistence cohorts).
+Research has found that adults aged between 26 and 32 have health scores 10 points lower (measured on a scale of 0 to 100) if they experienced frequent poverty in childhood, compared to those who never experienced poverty as a child.
+Research has also found that poor health in childhood is likely to persist into adulthood, although the effect of childhood health on adult health generally diminishes with age in Australia.

+To reflect this, the model assumes that the proportion of adults in fair or poor health associated with experiencing poverty as a child diminishes over time (over each of the child poverty persistence cohorts).
 Specifically, it assumes that the proportion of adults in fair or poor health (associated with poverty as a child) reduces by an average of 30 per cent by age 32 across all child poverty persistence cohorts, and remains constant from age 32 onwards.